 How does SSL work?

 SSL provides protection by ensuring that any information transferred between users and websites, or between two computer systems, remains difficult to read.
-It takes advantage of encryption algorithms that scramble data in transit in a bid to prevent hackers from gaining access while it’s being sent over the connection.
+It uses encryption algorithms to scramble data in transit, aiming to prevent hackers from gaining access while it’s being sent over the connection.

-Compared to TLS, SSL is more complex to implement, and it uses MAC, or message authentication code after message encryption to ensure data integrity.
-When it comes down to creating a master secret, then, SSL uses message digest to get the job done.
+Compared to TLS, SSL is more complex to implement, and it uses MAC, or message authentication code, after message encryption to ensure data integrity.
+When it comes down to creating a master secret, then, SSL uses a message digest to get the job done.

 What is TLS or Transport Layer Security?

 TLS stands for Transport Layer Security, and it’s very similar to SSL but more secure.
 Since SSL is widely popular and known, many have decided to refer to TSL as SSL.
-As you browse the web, look at the address bar for a padlock icon.
-If you see it, then know this, it’s because TLS is active, not SSL as some might believe.
+As you browse the web, look for a padlock icon in the address bar.
+If you see it, then know this: it’s because TLS is active, not SSL, as some might believe.

 How does TLS work?

-It works very similar to that of SSL, just better when it comes down to security, still, it is unique in some ways.
-You see, TLS uses what is known as a hash-based message authentication method in its record protocol whereas SSL does not.
+It works very similarly to SSL, but is better in terms of security; still, it is unique in some ways.
+You see, TLS uses a hash-based message authentication method in its record protocol, whereas SSL does not.

-Not only that, but TLS is a simpler protocol when compared to SSL.
+Not only that, but TLS is simpler than SSL.
 Furthermore, it utilizes a quasi-random function to create a master secret.

 Note that TLS is not in the business of securing data on end systems.
 The standard is there to secure the delivery of any data over the internet, which can avoid eavesdropping among other things.